CANTUS-Project/api/source/resource_types.rst

     A "CantusID" record is a chant in general, that exists in many different Source records.
 These will be available at the path indicated in the ``"browse_cantusid"`` member.

-    :>json string id: the CANTUS ID of this resourse :>json string genre: ``"name"`` field of the corresponding "Genre" resource :>json string full_text: full text with standardized spelling
+    :>json string id: the Cantus ID of this resourse :>json string genre: ``"name"`` field of the corresponding "Genre" resource :>json string incipit: the chant's incipit with standardized spelling :>json string full_text: full text with standardized spelling

 .. _`chant record type`: